BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

       * Tar and compress all data and copy them to `/data/` drive (for Bgee_v15 the whole $RNASEQ_CLUSTER_ALL_RES has been backuped on nas.unil.ch!)

 ## Mapping the libraries: TODOs
   * Should we increase the number of parallel jobs (10) to a higher number (20 for example)?
-Maybe need to change SSH configuration on `bigbgee` to open more than 10 SSH ports.
 Need also to consider simultaneous accesses to Kallisto index files...
 Check machine status during run.
-  * Transfer FastQC reports to `bigbgee`.
-Add a checking step to [1Run/rna_seq_mapping_and_analysis.pl](1Run/rna_seq_mapping_and_analysis.pl) not to rerun it.
   * Create a file, with number of lines for each FASTQ file.
 Add a checking step to [1Run/rna_seq_mapping_and_analysis.pl](1Run/rna_seq_mapping_and_analysis.pl) to check if this is consistent with number of reads in FastQC reports and Kallisto input reads (# reads in fastq = 4 * #number of reads).
   * Modify the download scripts, to use ENA instead of SRA when possible: FASTQ files are available directly there, so this would save us a lot of time!
   * Add `check_pipeline` to Makefile to be sure to check many potential problems automatically